+Hello and welcome to our Outlook 2013 Preview.
 Everyone has heard of sneak peeks when it comes to new movies and games that are coming out soon.
-That is what advertisements and test reels are for- to get the audience interested and excited before the piece of media even comes out.
+That is what advertisements and test reels are for to get the audience interested and excited before the piece of media even comes out.

 It serves to entertain the target audience in the months, maybe even years, up until the release date of this thing they want to play or see and it keeps it in the public mind.

 It is also great for the viewers because it is a hint to what they will expect when it comes out and it keeps them wanting more excitedly.
-However, did you know that sometimes computer software’s release previews and sneak peaks too?
+However, did you know that sometimes computer software releases previews and sneak peeks too?

-Well they do and Microsoft has released some sneak peaks and previews of their new Outlook, Outlook 2013!
+Well, they do and Microsoft has released some sneak peeks and previews of their new Outlook, Outlook 2013!

 This is probably to get consumers ready for when it comes out next year; people are going to be getting excited about this new makeover that Microsoft Office, with Outlook, has given itself, people from Microsoft even saying it is ‘the most ambitious’ version of Office yet!

-The new orange color scheme and logo design looks promising enough for the consumer without even checking the new features and special things that have been revealed about it yet!
+The new orange color scheme and logo design look promising enough for the consumer without even checking the new features and special things that have been revealed about it yet!

 Outlook 2013 Features

 The best part of this new Outlook is that you can move widgets around in it.

 If you don’t like the fact that your inbox is placed over your outbox, you can move it- simple as that!
 It will be really handy for people who like messing around with layouts and will also be handy for people who tend to overlook things at the bottom of the pile like spam and trash if they can move them to a more noticeable location for themselves.